dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 # Pipeline Design

 A **data pipeline** supporting a scientific study is  a structured system for managing **scientific data, dependencies, computations, and execution workflows**.
-It organizes **structured data, metadata, and large data objects**, ensuring **data integrity, traceability, and automated processing*
+It organizes **structured data, metadata, and large data objects**, ensuring **data integrity, traceability, and automated processing**.
-.
-In addition to handling **computational dependencies and job execution**, a pipeline may also include **graphical interfaces for data navigation, analysis, and collaboration**.

 ## **Pipeline ≡ Python Package**